timurkh/Assist/README.md

 Also it is possible to reduce Firestore usage, holding more data in memory and thus making fewer read requests (50k requests per day are free as of today).

 ### About author and why this application was created

-~~Because I can~~ As a part of technology refresh during my career break after serving 5 years as Executive Director in the world's largest provider of information technology products and services, I decided to implement few apps (web & android) automating certain scenarios which I face in my day-to-day life, mostly related to people, places and events.

 Author is available [here](https://www.linkedin.com/in/timur-k/), my CV could be downloaded [here](https://storage.googleapis.com/assist-bucket/Resume-Timur-Khakimyanov.pdf).